atimpone/aws-foundation-journey/1-dev-environments/2-8-onboard-dev-teams.md

 ## 5. Brief Development Team Members

-***...highlight the need to communicate the onboarding information to development team members...***
+***...meet with the development team members to review the getting started guide and address any onboarding and ongoing support questions...***

 ## Next Steps